gormanlearncode/learncode/tutorial4/README.md

 ### Tutorial 4

 Lets experiment will al sorts of things.
+Create a new directory for tutorial 4 (e.g. create **tutorial4/README.md**) and add the following files.

 [demo app](https://gormanlearncode.github.io/learncode/tutorial4/)